2511674586/withLinux/README.md

 # with Linux

-My Linux journal, including skills, little tricks, etc.
+Linux journal, including skills, little tricks, etc.

-*NOTE that*
+And it is int the style of keyword-expanding.

 Many contents are related to [Debian](https://www.debian.org).
-However, many tricks also work well on Ubuntu, Mint, etc(variants of debian).
+However, many of them also work well on Ubuntu, Mint, etc.
-If you encountered any problem please issue me.
-Any advice and issue will be appreciated.

-[I](https://github.com/CDLuminate) will keep updating this.
-Have fun.  :-)
+Issue me if encountered any problem.

+keep updating.

 ## Index : contents
 1. [Installing Linux](./install)